richanna/Identity-Events/draft-ietf-secevent-http-push.md

 * Added missing blank line ahead of body in example request.
 * Removed unapplicable explanatory text regarding shortening and encoding of URLs in examples.
 * Changed MAY to may in explanation of non-normative line breaks and whitespace in examples.
+* Removed unnecessary text about SET creation and aspects of SET handling not related to the delivery method.
+* Removed duplicate technical description of delivery method requests and responses.